claude-code-slack-channel

 Executive Summary

-claude-code-slack-channel is a production-oriented MCP server that bridges Slack workspaces to Claude Code sessions.
-The implementation is split across server.ts (~1100 lines of stateful runtime wiring) and lib.ts (~915 lines of pure, testable functions), with policy.ts, journal.ts, and supervisor.ts providing the policy engine, audit log, and session state machine.
-Four runtime dependencies (@modelcontextprotocol/sdk, @slack/web-api, @slack/socket-mode, zod) — no frameworks, no middleware, no build step for Bun.
+claude-code-slack-channel is a production-oriented MCP server that bridges Slack workspaces to Claude Code sessions and governs every tool call in between.
+The implementation spans ~16 production TypeScript modules in strict mode — server.ts (~3,250 lines of stateful runtime wiring) and lib.ts (~1,894 lines of pure, testable functions) at the core, with policy.ts (tier-aware policy engine), journal.ts (hash-chained + Ed25519-signed audit log), supervisor.ts (per-thread session state machine), manifest.ts (bot-manifest protocol), and epic-scoped sibling modules for crypto/key-management, admin commands, cross-channel HITL nonces, peer-bot rate limiting, mute store, streaming replies, and the ACP adapter.
+Five runtime dependencies (@modelcontextprotocol/sdk, @slack/web-api, @slack/socket-mode, zod, tsx) — no frameworks, no middleware, no build step for Bun.

-v0.5.0 landed the big-picture redesign: per-thread session isolation, hash-chained tamper-evident audit journal, policy engine with monotonicity invariant + shadow-rule linter, thread-scoped outbound gate, and slack/list_sessions MCP tool.
+v0.5.x landed the big-picture redesign: per-thread session isolation, the hash-chained audit journal, the policy schema with monotonicity invariant + shadow linter, the thread-scoped outbound gate, and the session supervisor.

 Technology Stack